The Short Flint Michigan Ghetto Story

 In 2013, after the appointment of an emergency manager because of the deficits which the city had accrued, the emergency management team decided that the piping of water from Detroit was too expensive.
 A cheaper option of pumping water to homes from Flint River was then instituted, while pipes for delivering water from Lake Huron were being built.

-Unhealthy levels of fecal coliform was also found in the tap water across Flint as residents of Flint contested the quality of water they received with efforts such as the door-to-door delivery of bottled water to homes without a faucet filter were instituted.
-Eventually, the water crisis of Flint led to a number of legal actions, some of which are still ongoing.
+As residents of Flint contested the quality of tap water they received, corrective efforts such as the door-to-door delivery of bottled water to homes without a faucet filter were instituted.
+The water crisis of Flint led to legal actions some of which are ongoing.

-Efforts are underway to restore the glory of Flint or at least make the more habitable, and it is noteworthy that the residents of Flint are very involved in the development and restoration of the city, despite the efforts of gentrification or the suggestion of making the city into a college town.
+Efforts are underway to restore the glory of Flint or at least make the more habitable.
+It is noteworthy that the residents of Flint are very involved in the development and restoration of the city.

 *Note: All information is provided either through people of the community, outside sources, and/or research.
 Some information might not be current and/or 100% accurate.